hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 **Step 10.
 Final adjustment of the layout by zooming out and zooming in the area**

-Adjust all other things for better illustration
+Adjust all other things for better illustration.

 {{<figure src="https://hellenshengfy.github.io/gis (1).png">}}